Lauren McFall

 Lauren Gardner (nee McFall) (born February 9, 1980) represented America in synchronized swimming at the 2004 Summer Olympics in Athens, Greece.
 She was the team captain and won a bronze medal in the team competition.

 Early life

 Gardner was born in Sacramento, California.
-She attended Los Altos High School then Columbia University in New York, School of General Studies.
+She attended Los Altos High School, then Columbia University in New York, School of General Studies.
 She studied from 2005 to 2008 and was awarded a BA with majors in political science and international relations.

 Work

-Gardner has worked for a number of companies in the area of electronic trading systems specifically for fixed income and derivatives.
-Since December 2015 has held the position of Head of Business Development for EBS/BrokerTec- an electronic execution venue for Foreign Exchange and US Treasuries.
+Gardner has worked for several companies in the area of electronic processing in the financial field, specifically for fixed income and other specialised financial contracts.
+Since December 2015, I have held the position of Head of Business Development for EBS/BrokerTec- an electronic execution venue for Foreign Exchange and US Treasuries.

 Volunteer work

-She is a supporter of Asphalt Green and The Big Swim since 2002.
+She has been a supporter of Asphalt Green and The Big Swim since 2002.